SatyakiDe2019/KivyStreamingIOSApp/README.md

 ## About this app

-This app Consuming Streaming data from Ably channels & captured IOT events from the simulator & publish them inside a Dashboard of Kivy-build Python-app through measured KPIs.
+This app consuming streaming data from Ably channels & captured IOT events from the simulator & publish them inside a Dashboard of Kivy-build Python-app through measured KPIs.

 ## How to run this app